Masters by Research in Energy and Infrastructure Law: Career Path

 • Providing legal advice and representation: advising clients on legal matters related to the energy and infrastructure sectors, including laws and regulations related to the production, distribution, and consumption of energy, as well as the development and operation of infrastructure projects.

-• Representing clients in court: representing clients in court or in other legal proceedings, such as arbitration or mediation, to resolve disputes related to the energy and infrastructure sectors.
+• Representing clients in court: representing clients in court or other legal proceedings, such as arbitration or mediation, to resolve disputes related to the energy and infrastructure sectors.

 • Advising clients on compliance: advising clients on compliance with laws and regulations related to the energy and infrastructure sectors, including environmental, health, and safety regulations.